Are you a Lawyer or a legal volunteer?

 Required experience: None.

 Required Training: Online CLE.
-The advanced CLE taped on July 9, 2020 would be best to take if time is limited because of the discussion of the intake sheet and draft pleadings.
+The advanced CLE would be best to take if time is limited because of the discussion of the intake sheet and draft pleadings.

-3. Assist in Requesting an Advisory Opinion for the Division of Elections.
-After doing the research as stated above for a petition for modification, you would indicate why an Advisory Opinion was needed, for example, state the reasons why you have confusion about the records or that you seek an answer about whether financial obligations are owed or which sentencing records should be adhered to if there are conflicting records.
+3. Assisting in Requesting an Advisory Opinion for the Division of Elections.
+After doing the research as stated above for a petition for modification, you would indicate why an Advisory Opinion was needed.

 If an attorney has limited time for training then they could take one CLE as stated above, but it would be beneficial to take both CLE’s.